-21.4.1 The object of this clause is to assist persons who are undertaking a traineeships/apprenticeships under a training contract while also enrolled in the Higher School Certificate.
-Such school based apprenticeships are undertaken at a minimum Certificate II Australian Qualifications Framework (AQF) qualification for traineeship level and a minimum Certificate III Australian Qualifications Framework (AQF) qualification for apprenticeship level as specified in the relevant Vocational Training Order pursuant to the Apprenticeship and Traineeship Act 2001 (NSW).

-- 21.4.2 The hourly rates for school based trainees/apprentices for total hours worked including time deemed to be spent in off-the job training shall be calculated by dividing the applicable weekly rate for full-time trainees/apprentices as set out in band 1/level 1 by 38 or 35 in accordance with Clause 11, Hours of Work. - 21.4.3 For the purpose of sub-clause 21.4.2, where a school based trainee/apprentice is a full-time school student, the time spent in off-the-job training for which the school based apprentice is paid is deemed to be 25 per cent of the actual hours worked on-the-job each week.
-The wages paid for training time may be averaged over the school term or year. - 21.4.4 School based trainees/apprentices progress through the rates of pay set out in band 1/level 1 subject to successful completion of appropriate training modules and satisfactory service. - 21.4.5 Except as provided by this Agreement, school based trainees/apprentices are entitled to pro rata entitlements of all other conditions of employment.
+- 19.4.1 The object of this clause is to assist persons who are undertaking an apprenticeship under a training contract while also enrolled in the Higher School Certificate.
+Such school based apprenticeships are undertaken at a minimum Certificate III Australian Qualifications Framework (AQF) qualification level as specified in the relevant Vocational Training Order pursuant to the Apprenticeship and Traineeship Act 2001 (NSW). - 19.4.2 The hourly rates for school based apprentices for total hours worked including time deemed to be spent in off-thejob training shall be calculated by dividing the applicable weekly rate for full-time apprentices as set out in Band 1 / Level 1 by 38 or 35 in accordance with Clause 9, Hours of Work. - 19.4.3 For the purpose of sub-clause 19.4.2, where a school based apprentice is a full-time school student, the time spent in off-the-job training for which the school based apprentice is paid is deemed to be 25 per cent of the actual hours worked on-the-job each week.
+The wages paid for training time may be averaged over the school term or year. - 19.4.4 School based apprentices progress through the rates of pay set out in band 1/level 1 subject to successful completion of appropriate training modules and satisfactory service. - 19.4.5 Except as provided by this Agreement, school based apprentices are entitled to pro rata entitlements of all other conditions of employment.

-21.5 Government Funded Traineeships
+19.5 Government Funded Traineeships